a-tofft/network-builder/README.md

 As the vendors in your network grow and the different device types grow, it becomes hard to maintain the templates for all the different devices...

+### Inventory
+Inventory is defined in inventory.yml
+See extensions for how this inventory could be based in netbox [Cerberus](cerberus) is used for validation of inventory.
+Tests are run against inventory as part of CI/CD to validate that all tests are correcy. inventory-schema.yml is used to define the structure of the inventory.

 ### Templates
-Templates are used to describe a complete device/service configuration.
+Templates are used to describe a complete device configuration.
 Templates are specified using yaml.
-Each device template has different sections used to differentiate what they are used for.
 See below for all sections in a template and an example.

 <details>
 <summary>Example</summary>